vnuko/paper-dashboard/README.md

 # Paper Dashboard

-You have loads of services running on your local server or just want to have a dashboard-like interface for your favorite websites and links?
-You can use Paper Dashboard to do the job.
-Paper Dashboard gives you a clean, desktop-like look to your links.
-You can manage them, add new ones, edit, and delete them.
-Plus, you can add your favorite icon pack too.
+Do you have many local or remote services, tools, or websites you access regularly?
+Paper Dashboard provides dashboard interface where you can organize your favorite links in one place.
+It works like a visual bookmark manager: each item appears as an icon that opens a website or service.
+You can easily add, edit, organize, or remove links to keep your dashboard clean and convenient.
+You can also customize the look by using your preferred icon packs, making it easy to quickly recognize and access your most used services.

 ## Prerequisites

 Before you start, make sure you have these installed:

 - Node.js 18 or higher
-- npm or yarn
+- npm

 ## Getting Started